keboola/developers-docs/cli/getting-started/index.md

 Push done.
 ```

-And finally perform the actual changes to the project:
+And finally, perform the actual changes to the project:

 ```
 ➜ kbc push